Sponsored by NSF’s NOIRLab

 Finding the Ingredients of Other Worlds: How Spectra Tell Us what Extrasolar Planets are Made Of

 Everett is interested in what planets and their atmospheres are made of.
 He studies planet composition by observing transiting planets - planets that cross in front and behind their host stars.
 Everett is a member of the James Webb Space Telescope NIRCam team, led by Marcia Rieke.
 The unprecedented Webb telescope will enable giant leaps in our understanding of planet composition.

 Dr. Adam Bolton

 Looking through Gravitational Lenses

-Dr. Adam Bolton is a scientist and Associate Director at the National Optical Astronomy Observatory (NOAO) in Tucson, AZ, where he leads NOAO’s Community Science and Data Center.
+Dr. Adam Bolton is a scientist at NSF’s NOIRLab in Tucson, AZ, where he currently serves as the Director of NOIRLab’s Community Science and Data Center.
 He is an expert in imaging and taking spectra of massive galaxies to solve cutting-edge problems on dark energy and dark matter.
 Massive galaxies can bend light similarly to a lens, a process known as gravitational lensing.
 Studying the intricate patterns produced by gravitational lenses can be used to unravel the mysteries of dark matter.

 Dr. Stephanie Juneau

 December 5, 2020

 Dr. Stephanie Juneau is a Staff Scientist for the Data Lab at NSF’s NOIRLab.
 Her research interests are focused on the evolution of galaxies and supermassive black holes across cosmic time.
 She brings together expertise from spectroscopy, optical, infrared, and X-ray observations to unveil mysteries about galaxies and reconstruct their history.
 She is part of large collaborations such as the Dark Energy Spectroscopy Instrument, and the Euclid space mission, each of which will measure distances to tens of millions of galaxies.